Radford-Brockwell/ThermAL/README.md

 When complete, you’ll find a subfolder per sequence in the working directory containing the outputs above.

 ---
+## 📖 Citation

+If you use ThermAL in your research, please cite:

+> McKay, C. E., Deans, M., Connor, J., Saunders, J. C., Lloyd, C., Radford, S. E., Brockwell, D. J. (in press).
+> *Employing deep mutational scanning in the E. coli periplasm to decode the thermodynamic landscape for amyloid formation.*
+> Proceedings of the National Academy of Sciences (PNAS), 2025.

 ## 📬 Contact